It’s official…cloth nappies are up to 40% better for the environment than disposables!

 So now that that’s been cleared up, let’s talk about how we, as a company, keep our carbon footprint as low as possible…

-We source our materials as locally as possible with many of our fabrics actually being manufactured right here in the UK.
+We source our materials as locally as possible and manufacture all of our nappies and accessories right here in the UK.
 Wherever possible we ship goods by surface.
 Whilst this takes longer, it uses less fuel and less carbon is emitted.

 All retail packaging must be sufficient to pack the contents and no more.
 We do not believe in ‘shelf grabbing’.
 There is nothing worse than purchasing a product that has more plastic in the packaging than the product itself.